 NFS, very important to cache both hits and misses.
 Important to tune network card kernel settings.
 As well as IPv4.

 Noop markers replaced.
-Call redirection. cat /proc/cmdline
+Call redirection. cat /proc/cmdline.
+Per

 thread migration of new kernel.
 Lazy migration inside methods whose